microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![On the Release Management screen, the Build and Release hub is highlighted in the menu, Releases is highlighted in the submenu, and the + New definition button is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image84.png "Release Management screen")

 2. You are then presented with several release templates to choose from.
-Click the "Empty process" link at the top of the screen.
+Select the "Empty process" link at the top of the screen.

     ![Under Select a Template, the Empty process link is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image85.png "Select a template")

 3. This will present you with the Release Management editor which allows you to manage your release environments.
 Let us start by giving this release definition a name.
-Change the value "New Release Definition" at the top of the editor to "TailspinToys-Release" by clicking on name to begin editing.
+Change the value "New Release Definition" at the top of the editor to "TailspinToys-Release" by selecing name to begin editing.

 4. Then, let us name our first environment by changing the Environment name field from "Environment 1" to "dev."
 In a future step, we will add additional environments.

     ![At the top of the window, TailspinToys-Release is highlighted, and to the right, dev is highlighted in the Environment name box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image86.png "Changing the environment name")

 5. In this step, we will connect the artifacts from our build definition to this newly created release definition.
-Click on the "+ Add" button or the "+ Add artifact" icon on the left side of the screen to begin this process.
+Select the "+ Add" button or the "+ Add artifact" icon on the left side of the screen to begin this process.

     ![+ Add and + Add artifact are highlighted in this step.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image87.png "Connect the artifacts")

 6. The Add artifact screen will display and many of the fields will already be populated.
-In the Source (Build definition) field select the "TailspinToys-CI" build definition you created in a previous exercise and then click the "Add" button.
+In the Source (Build definition) field, select the "TailspinToys-CI" build definition you created in a previous exercise and then select the "Add" button.

     ![On the Add artifact screen, TailspinToys-CI is highlighted in the Source (Build definition) box, and the Add button is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image88.png "Add artifact screen")

 7. Now, it is time to begin adding specific tasks to perform a deployment to the dev environment.
-To navigate to the task editor, click on the "Task" menu drop down and then click the "dev" environment.
+To navigate to the task editor, select the "Task" menu drop down and then select the "dev" environment.

     ![In the menu, dev is highlighted in the Tasks drop-down list.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image89.png "Adding specific tasks to perform")

 8. This brings up the task editor.
 This interface will be familiar to you as it is very similar to the task editor you used when creating the build definition.
 For this release definition we will need to add two tasks.

-9. Click on the "+" button to bring up the Add tasks window.
+9. Select the "+" button to bring up the Add tasks window

-10. Enter "Azure App Service" into the search box.
+10. Enter "Azure App Service" into the search box

-11. Select Azure App Services Deploy, and then click the "Add" button.
+11. Select Azure App Services Deploy, and then select the "Add" button

     ![In the task editor, the plus sign (+) is highlighted next to Agent phase, Azure App Service is highlighted in the search box, and below that, Add is highlighted next to Azure App Service Deploy.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image90.png "Add Azure App Service Deploy")

 12. We also need to add the second task on that search list "Azure App Service Manage."
 This task will assist us with the deployment slot swap after deployment.
-Click the "Add" button next to that task to also add it.
+Select the "Add" button next to that task to also add it.

     ![In the task editor, under Add tasks, Add is highlighted next to Azure App Service Manage.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image91.png "Add Azure App Service Manage")

 13. Both tasks need some configuration before they will work.
-On the left side of the screen, click on the Azure App Service Deploy task to bring up the configuration window.
+On the left side of the screen, select the Azure App Service Deploy task to bring up the configuration window.
 At the start of this task, your list of fields may not look the same as the screen shot below, but the display will change as you begin to configure the fields from top to bottom.

 14. In the Azure subscription field, select your subscription.
-You may see an "Authorize" button which will require you to authentication to Azure before populating this drop-down list.
+You may see an "Authorize" button which will require you to authenticate Azure before populating this drop-down list.

 15. In the App Service name field, select the item that begins with "TailspinToysWeb-dev."
 There will be series of numbers and letters after which will not match the screen shot below.
 This is due to the uniqueness requirement of resource names.

-16. Check the Deploy to slot checkbox.
+16. Check the Deploy to slot checkbox

-17. Select "TailspinToys-dev" from the Resource group drop down list.
+17. Select "TailspinToys-dev" from the Resource group drop down list

 18. Finally, select the "staging" value from the Slot drop down list.
 This tells the deployment to deploy to the slot first.

     ![After selecting the Azure App Service Deploy task, fill in various boxes in the configuration window, including Azure subscription, App Service name (select Deploy to slot), Resource group, and Slot.
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image92.png "Configure the Azure App Service Deploy task")

-19. Scroll down the configuration screen to see additional configuration fields.
+19. Scroll down the configuration screen to see additional configuration fields

 20. In the Package or folder option enter the following text: